wsenjer/rulehook-connector/readme.txt

 == Screenshots ==

 1. RuleHook dashboard with rule editor.
-2. WooCommerce shipping zone showing RuleHook Connector.
-3. Example of dynamic shipping rates at checkout.
+2. Example of dynamic shipping rates at checkout.

 == Changelog ==